 “illuminate” is a phenomenological short film that evokes the lived experience of being in the LGBTQ closet via sensual, poetic cinematography.
-This film is based on a cinematic-phenomenological research study by Dr. Nisha Gupta, who conducted in-depth interviews with five research participants about their lived experiences of being closeted about their non-heterosexual sexual orientations.
+This film presents the main research findings of a cinematic-phenomenological research study for which in-depth interviews were conducted with five research participants about their lived experiences of being closeted about their non-heterosexual sexual orientations.
 All imagery in the film is derived from research participants’ descriptions of what being in the closet felt like for them personally.
 Research findings suggest that the closet is experienced as a traumatic loss of existential rights: the right to truth, freedom, love, hope, and power. “illuminate” uses symbolic cinematography to make visible the invisible psychic pain that the closet incites, to inspire LGBTQ people to keep fighting for our existential rights, and to instill compassion and hope among viewers.